nathanielnrn/nathanielnrn.github.io/content/projects/calyx/index.md

 local_image = "projects/calyx/calyx-project.png"
 +++

-[Calyx](https://calyxir.org) aims to be a shared infrastructure in the development of specialized hardware accelarators.
+[Calyx](https://calyxir.org) is a shared compiler infrastructure in the development of specialized hardware accelarators.
 Calyx simplifies the encoding of high-level semantics and automatically optimizes programs when being lowered to synthesizable designs.